← Writing

 A complex question receives a clean answer before its dimensions have been explored.
 The room experiences this as efficiency.
 Alternatives are not generated, and trade-offs remain implied rather than examined.

-In the activation example, the group converged on accelerating onboarding without meaningfully exploring other explanations such as pricing friction, messaging clarity, targeting mismatch, or product-market misalignment.
+In the activation example, the group converged on accelerating onboarding without meaningfully exploring other explanations such as pricing friction, messaging clarity, targeting mismatch, or product–market misalignment.
 The question narrowed the search space.
 The answer completed the compression.
+Everything else was politely left outside the room.

 Silent Divergence